lbayo/CO2_measurement/README.md

 Model 2 is a true CO2 measurement device using a NDIR sensor (MH-Z19B), a true CO2 sensor.
 Display is a OLED 128 x 64 using SPI interface

 Model 3 is very close to model 2 but it uses a TFT-color display interfaced via I2C and with 128x128 pixels

+Printed Circuit Board is defined in a GERBER file

+Firmware for micropython with LCD drivers is firmaware.bin